paulegradie/SeqPyPlot/README.md

 First make sure that all of the programs files are in the same directory.
 Then run the script:

 ![Alt text](images/Full_run.png?raw=true "Full Usage")

 ## The run Script

 In the run script, SeqPyPlot.py, you should aim to first read in any command line argumentscreate an output directory, then read in the data, and finally produce the plots.

+## License

+This is free to use OpenSource software.
+Public Domain.